 Dyslexie font https://onlinelibrary.wiley.com/doi/abs/10.1002/dys.1527

-See Room 101 for full information on ‘Visual Therapies’, especially the use of coloured lenses, overlays and tinted paper.
+See Room 101 for full information on ‘Visual Therapies’, including the use of coloured lenses and overlays and colour-tinted paper.

 Facts:

-In addition to the impossibility of identifying ‘dyslexics’ as subjects for a scientifically valid study, ”The recent studies using fMRI, convincingly show what everybody who knows anything about the brain can tell you, that when someone can’t read, images of his brain taken while he is trying to read will look different to someone who can read.
+In addition to the impossibility of identifying true-dyslexics as subjects for a scientifically valid study, ”The recent studies using fMRI, convincingly show what everybody who knows anything about the brain can tell you, that when someone can’t read, images of his brain taken while he is trying to read will look different to someone who can read.
 Furthermore, when the poor reader is taught to read, the patterns of his brain metabolism will look identical to someone who can!”
 (McGuinness.
-Response to Hulme)
+2006 THES, Simos et al. 2002, Yoncheva, Wise & McCandliss 2015).

 Facts: